-18 months) is higher than 20% of the initial balance of the pool.
-This deferral would not happen if the class A notes have already amortized, or are due to amortize on the next payment date.
+Interest payments on the class B notes will be deferred if the cumulative default balance (loans in arrears for more than 18 months) is higher than 20% of the initial balance of the pool.
+This deferral will not happen if the class A notes have already amortized, or are due to amortize on the next payment date.

-Interest payments on the class C notes are deferred if the cumulative default balance (loans in arrears for more than 18 months) is higher than 13% of the initial balance of the pool.
-This deferral would not happen if the class A and B notes have already amortized, or are due to amortize on the next payment date.
+Interest payments on the class C notes will be deferred if the cumulative default balance (loans in arrears for more than 18 months) is higher than 13% of the initial balance of the pool.
+This deferral will not happen if the class A and B notes have already amortized, or are due to amortize on the next payment date.